 Step 4: Reflect on How Much Time You Have Before Your MCAT Test Date

-Time, as ever, is a vital factor to consider.
+Timeis a vital factor to consider.
 If you're considering retaking the MCAT within a given testing year, then your timeline may be considerably more restricted.
-Alternately, perhaps you're so pressed for time that you only have one opportunity to take the MCAT, and need to ensure that you ace it on the first attempt.
-If you find yourself in a situation like this, the pressure to do well can become overwhelming, and going it alone could result in burning out.
-The bottom line is that if everything’s riding on your next MCAT attempt, then utilizing a tutor is almost assuredly the right call.
+Alternately, you may be pressed for time and only have one opportunity to take the MCAT.
+If you’re in a situation like this, utilizing a tutor is almost assuredly the right call.
 If nothing else, it takes some of the pressure off of you to personally create and navigate your preparation plan, and can give you a number of additional tools as well.
-The more tools you have at your disposal, the better your chances are for success!

 Step 5: Consider the Resources at Your Disposal

 Working with an MCAT tutor saves you a lot of time because they already have access to tons of resources.
-They can use your diagnostic test and experience to put together the materials you need to prepare and address the areas you are struggling with instead of just focusing on high-yield MCAT topics.
-Furthermore, working with a professional means that you can rest assured that the resources they are using to help you prepare are legit, up-to-date, and comprehensive, thus removing one layer of anxiety.
+They can use your diagnostic test and experience to put together the materials you need to prepare and address the areas you are struggling with instead of just focusing on high-yield MCAT topics

 Step 6: Reflect on Your Learning Style

 Some students prefer to study alone and are actually more productive that way.
-Other students struggle to study alone, so having someone there to guide them is the best form of preparation.
-If you have trouble motivating yourself for the months of MCAT prep that lie ahead of you, a tutor can help to motivate you and keep you on track.
-If you made a study schedule but are having trouble sticking to it, a tutor can hold you to deadlines and set the pace for your MCAT preparation.
+Other students struggle to study alone and get motivated, so having someone there to guide them is the best form of preparation.

 Another consideration, going on your diagnostic test results, is how readily you can access and review the information you're weak on.
-For example, if you finished your undergraduate degree in biology then you may only need to review practice questions, your course notes, and textbooks to pick up your score in that section.
-But if your experience is limited to a single intro biology course in your first year, you may feel a bit overwhelmed trying to figure out where to start your studying for the MCAT biology section.
+If you have a degree in biology, then it’s probably your strong suit…but if you don’t, then trying to figure out where to start your studying for the MCAT biology section will be stressgul.
 As mentioned earlier, there is an overwhelming amount of information online but identifying the trustworthy sources can be time-consuming.
-In this case, hiring an expert to tailor your study plan to your specific needs is almost assuredly a good idea.
-Even if you prefer studying alone, having someone available to help you structure that studying can save you tons of time and headaches.
+And, an MCAT tutor can help:

 Step 7: Are You a Non-traditional Medical School Applicant?